stonkyoloer/ai-powered-options-trade-analyzer/README.md

 ```
 Prompt:

-Use the attached ticker basket file as the universe.
+Use the attached ticker basket files as the universe.
 Select the top 4 tickers per sector/theme for trading 0–45 DTE credit spreads today.

 Apply a professional filter framework: